saidileep-knv/GMC_CRASH_PREDICTIONS/README.md

 # GMC_CRASH_PREDICTIONS

-Conducted text Classification analysis of the data using POS, stop words and stemming for building the term/doc matrix.
+Conducted Text Classification analysis of the data using POS, stop words and stemming for building the term/doc matrix.
 Developed a regression model to predict the probability of the crash based on the attributes mentioned in the customer complaints.

 A preview of the dataset: